tmds/Tmds.Systemd/README.md

 The `%N` placeholder here will be substituted by systemd with the unitname.

-The socket unit is referenced in a few places. `Requires` indicates the services needs the socket unit to start succesfully.
+The socket unit is referenced in a few places. `Requires` indicates the service needs the socket unit to start succesfully.
 `After` means that socket must be started before the service. `Also` means when we enable the service, we want to enable the socket too.